 In 2008 I decided to embark on a journey into DNA testing.
 Up until then, family relationships had been determined by submitted family trees, fragments of information given by family members, and online research.
 After I had built up the five or so unique family “clans” through these former means, there seemed that the possibility of a few of these clans may have some kind of link.
 The Kastler name is in fact very rare and has only a handful of origins.
 The Kastler Surname Origins page describes the known theories.
 Since the technology was now available to aid in family history, I was ready to use it.

 Genetic ancestry testing is the use of DNA information to make inferences about someone’s “deep” ancestry, hundreds or thousands of years into the past.
-Genetic genealogy on the other hand combines DNA testing with genealogical and historical records, and typically makes use of large databases to identify matches.
+Genetic genealogy on the other hand combines Autosomal DNA and Y-DNA testing with genealogical and historical records, and typically makes use of large databases to identify matches.
 There is some overlap between the two, but genetic genealogy is generally more reliable because of its use of additional information: the information about your ancestry available from DNA alone is limited.